opensourcery/Aurora/README.md

 ## How to use within Turnip
-This code is never used directly within the scope of [Turnip](https://github.com/opensourcery/turnip), rather the associated gem (coming soon) is used to spin up an instance inside Turnip (this will eventually be scripted).
+This code is never used directly within the scope of [Turnip](https://github.com/opensourcery/turnip), rather the associated gem (coming soon) is used to spin up an Aurora subtheme instance inside Turnip.
+Ideally this will become a step in `make-install-profile` script.

 # Original docs